Sunset over the remote outpost of Innamincka

 Boiling water bursts direct from the Great Artesian Basin, 1280 metres below, flowing along surface channels to cooling ponds, town treatment and consumption.

 The tour is fully accommodated and catered but local wildlife is ever present in the historic and remote Birdsville Hotel where the celebrated “Green Lizard Bar” and legend embodies an irreverent sense of bush humour.

 The champagne flowed when tour guests scaled the Big Red sand ridge to celebrate the sunset, an eerie silence and the good life, exclusively away from invasive crowds.

-Only in the remote village of Tibooburra do faithful dogs wait patiently on the pub window sill, late at night, for their masters to drink their last drop and it’s considered un-Australian to pass by the local pub, the social heart of town, without popping in.
+Only in the remote village of Tibooburra do faithful dogs wait patiently on the pub window sill, late at night, for their masters to drink their last drop.
+Here, it’s considered un-Australian to pass by the local pub, the social heart of town, without popping in.

-We will return to the Corner Country Outback Tour again in 2021 on April 15 and July 30, with more discoveries certain.
+We will return to the Corner Country Outback Tour again for more adventure and discoveries.